Help Make Middlesex Ready

 The CERT program is designed to educate individuals about disaster preparedness for hazards that may impact their area and trains them in basic disaster response skills, such as fire safety, light search and rescue, team organization, and disaster medical operations.
 The training provides the basic skills for giving critical support to family, neighbors and their community following a disaster until Professional Responders, are available.
 CERT volunteers are also encouraged to support emergency response agencies by taking an active role in emergency preparedness projects.
 You will also see CERT members helping in non-emergency projects that help improve the safety of the community.

 Our very active Teen CERT members attended Middlesex Borough Community Day and National Night Out.
-Teen CERT most recently presented, planned and implemented an educational and fun game for our young participants in which they identified things that are "safe" and" things that are "unsafe" at Fall Festival on October 7.
+Teen CERT most recently presented, planned and implemented an educational and fun game for our young participants in which they identified things that are "safe" and" things that are "unsafe" at the Fall Festival.
 It was a huge success.
 CERT also supported Fire Prevention week by handing out fire prevention educational materials with a focus on children.

 Middlesex Office of Emergency Management asks you to follow these simple steps to prevent Cybersecurity attacks because "Cybersecurity is a Shared Responsibility"

 Lock Down Your Login – Usernames and passwords are often not enough to protect important accounts like email, banking, and social media.
 Fortify your accounts by enabling the strongest authentication tools available, such as multi-factor authentication for your online accounts and fingerprint identification and security keys to lock your mobile device.